MadsAagaard/pacbioGermline/README.md

     --jointCall [bool]:     Perform joint genotyping of samples based on value in first column of samplesheet --hpo [path]:           Path to file with hpo terms (only relevant for trios / family analyses)

+## Execution plan
+The script can be run on a single compute node (local), or using KG Vejles SLURM cluster The script is run locally by default, but can use the SLURM cluster by adding "-profile slurm" to the commandline.
+Note that the "-profile" is a built in function of Nextflow, i.e. it is set using a single "-" (-profile instead of --profile)

 ## Usage examples:

 #### Default: Analyze all samples in samplesheet.
 Use all unmapped bam files available (across multiple SMRTcells) for each sample.
 Run all default analysis steps:
     nextflow run MadsAagaard/pacbioGermline -r main --samplesheet /path/to/samplesheet.txt

+#### Default: Analyze all samples in samplesheet.
+Use all unmapped bam files available (across multiple SMRTcells) for each sample.
+Run all default analysis steps, use SLURM to execute the script:
+    nextflow run MadsAagaard/pacbioGermline -r main --samplesheet /path/to/samplesheet.txt -profile slurm

 #### Analyze all samples in samplesheet.
 Group output for all samples.
 Run joint genotyping for DeepVariant and Sawfish:
     nextflow run MadsAagaard/pacbioGermline -r main --samplesheet /path/to/samplesheet.txt --jointCall --groupedOutput